MOohTus/ODAMNet/docs/source/pages/analysis/usecase2.rst

     Diseases are represented by triangle pink nodes, genes are represented by white nodes and target genes by grey nodes.

 Rare disease pathways identified
 ====================================

-Approaches give us a list of CAKUT pathways significantly connected to vitamin A target genes.
+Approaches give us a list of CAKUT pathways/processes significantly connected to vitamin A target genes.
 To easily compare results, we use orsum [2]_.
 Results are displayed into a heatmap in the :numref:`useCase2_orsum`.

 .. code-block:: bash